← Back to gallery

 Latin Headline

-A concise word reveals one grapheme at a time with transform + opacity only.
-Visual split is independent from layout measurement, avoiding hard-coded text widths.
+A concise word reveals one grapheme at a time via vertical rise + scale, the canonical letter-cascade.
+Visual split is independent from layout measurement; the parent line box stays stable throughout.

 • grapheme